UK Armed Forces personnel are continuing to have a key role in the country's response to the coronavirus pandemic as we head into cold and flu season.

 - Mobile coronavirus testing units have been operating across the UK, including sites in Gloucestershire and Cornwall.
 The vast majority of the facilities were staffed by the military, but operation of England's sites have now been handed over to civilian contractors.

 - In Scotland and Wales, the military are expected to continue to run the mobile units until the end of the summer.

 - The Armed Forces have conducted more than 700,000 tests at UK sites since April.
 More than 2,700 service personnel have run 218 pop-up units since the programme began.

-- The Defence Secretary praised military personnel for their "ingenuity and determination" after getting 92 mobile testing sites ready in the space of just a week.
+- The Defence Secretary praised military personnel for their "ingenuity and determination" after getting 92 mobile testing sites ready in the space of only a week.

 - The Health Secretary thanked the "best of the best" in the British military as he confirmed the Government had met its target of 100,000 coronavirus tests per day.

 - Nearly 400 Armed Forces personnel from the COVID Support Force were mobilised to support ambulance services across the country.

 - Members of the British Army, the Royal Air Force and the Royal Navy have supported NHS ambulance services.

 - Elsewhere, more than 100 tri-service personnel were trained to drive oxygen tankers in support of the NHS, if required.